La. partnering with feds for mass vaccination center in BR, expected to administer 3,000 shots per day

 BATON ROUGE - The White House announced Friday it is partnering with Louisiana to open a community vaccination site in the capital area.

 The site will set up at the Bon Carre Business Center at 7359 Florida Blvd. and it expected to administer 21,000 shots each week, 3,000 a day.
+The White House did not give an exact date for opening the site but said it should be "up and running within the next week."

 Read the full announcement below.